ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0053-bangkok-post-institutional-discourse-distortion.md

 In a standard community-moderated forum, such rejection rates typically lead to content suppression.
 In this environment, the account remains the most prominent voice, indicating that visibility is a function of **selective tolerance** rather than community preference.

+The visibility pattern creates functional pairings between dominant users, where one account posts high‑volume provocative content and another provides reinforcing replies.
+This pairing effect emerges structurally, even without coordination, due to the selective survival of only a few voices.

 ---